RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 comments: true
 categories: [ BeagleBone Black, OpenROV ]
 ---
 {% imgcap middle /images/openrov_esc.jpg Three ESCs, one for each motor.
-Each has a switch and a power/signal line. %}
+Each ESC has a switch and a power/signal connector. %}

 ###ESCs: Brand New Experience
 Electronic speed controllers (ESCs) were completely new to me when I first assembled my [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/).
 This article documents my initial misunderstanding of ESCs so that future builders can move forward with fewer glitches.